You get a health insurance card when you are registered with a CPR number as a resident of Denmark.

 A yellow health insurance card

-It contains the name, address, and telephone number of your GP as well as your CPR number, and your name and address.
+It contains the name, address, and telephone number of your General Practitioner (GP / family doctor) as well as your CPR number, and your name and address.

 It is advisable that you always carry the card as you will need to scan the card when you see your GP or attend other healthcare professionals/locations.

-If you have lost your health insurance card, or if it is broken, you can order a new one online.
+If your health insurance card is lost or broken you can order a new one online.
 You order a health insurance card using your MitID.

-If you change your address the card is free of charge.
+If you wish to change your GP in relation to a change of address, the new card is free of charge.

 You may order a health insurance card if you are over the age of 15.
 Parents may order a health insurance card for children living at home until they have turned 18.